ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 You can force live view refresh using the `ALTER LIVE VIEW [db.]table_name REFRESH` statement.

-### With Timeout {#live-view-with-timeout}
+### WITH TIMEOUT {#live-view-with-timeout}

-When a live view is create with a `WITH TIMEOUT` clause then the live view will be dropped automatically after the specified number of seconds elapse since the end of the last [WATCH](../../../sql-reference/statements/watch.md) query that was watching the live view.
+When a live view is created with a `WITH TIMEOUT` clause then the live view will be dropped automatically after the specified number of seconds elapse since the end of the last [WATCH](../../../sql-reference/statements/watch.md) query that was watching the live view.

 ```sql
 CREATE LIVE VIEW [db.]table_name WITH TIMEOUT [value_in_sec] AS SELECT ...